 - 12 months: $36,000

 What should be included in an emergency fund?

 Your emergency fund should include all your major expenses in life and other daily living costs.
 Everything that would impede your lifestyle or cause you to go into debt should be covered in your savings.
 This includes:

 However, it shouldn’t cover the other regular things in your budget such as entertainment or eating out.

 Where to put your emergency fund?

 The best place for your emergency fund is in an easily accessible account that does not have penalties when you need to withdraw it.
-You should always separate emergency funds from your regular spending in order to prevent using it.
+You should always separate your emergency fund from your regular spending in order to prevent using it.

-The best places to put your emergency funds is in a:
+The best places to put your emergency funds are in a: